Mouly Surya

 Mouly Surya (born 10 September 1980) is an Indonesian film director and screenwriter.

 Beginning her career as assistant director and screenwriter in local film productions, Surya rose to prominence in 2008 for her directorial debut the psychological thriller Fiksi. which won her the Citra Award for Best Director.
 She won a second Best Director award at the 38th Citra Award for Marlina the Murderer in Four Acts ten years after winning her first.
-She is the first woman director to win the award and, as of 2022, remains the only to do so.
+She is the first woman director to win the award and, as of 2022, remains the only one to do so.

 Early life

 Surya studied Media and Literature in Australia and earned a B. A. from Swinburne University and an M. A. from Bond University.
 While in Australia, she ran a blog and became online friends with then-unknown Raditya Dika who was studying in Adelaide and later became a collaborator in the film adaptation of his best-selling book Kambing Jantan.